corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 We have a bunch of options:

-1. Use Generics Instead
+1. Use generics instead
-2. Opt Out Problematic Methods with `where Self: Sized`
+2. Opt out problematic methods with `where Self: Sized`
-3. Return Boxed Trait Objects Instead of `Self`
+3. Return boxed trait objects instead of `Self`
-4. Split Into Two Traits
+4. Split into two traits

-Let's look at each of these in detail.
 Each approach comes with different tradeoffs.
 Depending on the kind of dyn-compatibility issue, one might fit better than the others, or you might combine a few.
+Let's look at each of these in detail.

 ### Fix #1: Use Generics Instead

 One common way to fix the problem is to use generics instead of trait objects.
 Generics resolve to concrete types *at compile time*, so the compiler knows the size of `Self`.
-Basically, the compiler will generate a separate version of the function for each type that implements the trait.
-Then at runtime, you no longer need to worry about any dynamic dispatch (which means "figuring out the type at runtime").
+Basically, the compiler will generate a separate copy of the function for each concrete type that implements the trait.
+Then, at runtime, you no longer need to worry about any dynamic dispatch (which means "figuring out the type at runtime").
 The compiler always knows which type it is dealing with, so it can pick the right method to call.

 Our trait stays the same: